Charles, Cardinal de Bourbon (born 1523): Third civil war

-The peace of Longjumeau proved ephemeral however, and in September civil war resumed again, with the crown criminalising Protestantism and revoking the prior toleration edicts.
+The peace of Longjumeau proved ephemeral however, and in September 1568 civil war resumed again, with the crown criminalising Protestantism and revoking the prior toleration edicts.
 To mark the start of the war in Paris a procession was held in which the symbols of royal authority were paraded through the streets.
 Cardinal Guise and Bourbon escorted Cardinal Lorraine as he held the consecrated host aloft.
 The three of them walked under a canopy supported by the four Montmorency brothers.
 After they passed, the remaining Princes of the Blood brought the royal sceptre and crown forth.
 The king followed the procession on his horse.
-In October he travelled with the new lieutenant-general of the kingdom Anjou, brother to the king, to the town of Étampes from where he planned to begin the campaign against the rebels.
+In October he travelled with the new lieutenant-general of the kingdom the Duke of Anjou, brother to the king, to the town of Étampes from where he planned to begin the campaign against the rebels.
 The Protestant rebels suffered a heavy blow with the death of their commander Condé during a skirmish at Jarnac, however more German mercenaries were raised and they evaded attempted interception by the Duke of Aumale at the border.
-The German army, under command of Zweibrűcken successfully captured the important Loire town of La Charité, affording them the ability to link up with the remainder of the Protestant forces under Admiral Coligny in the west of France.
+The German army, under command of Wolfgang, Count Palatine of Zweibrücken successfully captured the important Loire town of La Charité, affording them the ability to link up with the remainder of the Protestant forces under Admiral Coligny in the west of France.
 Concerned for the morale of the royal army after this embarrassment Catherine travelled to the royal camp in Saintonge with Cardinal Lorraine and Bourbon.
 Arriving at the royal camp they provided moral support to the forces.

-Bourbon was instructed by Pope Pius V to use his influence on the court to disrupt the peace negotiations in 1570 that conclude in the Peace of Saint-Germain-en-Laye.
+Bourbon was instructed by Pope Pius V to use his influence on the court to disrupt the peace negotiations in 1570 that concluded in the Peace of Saint-Germain-en-Laye.
 He would not however succeed in offering an impediment to the treaty.